How safe is your house?

 Signing up to a neighbourhood watch scheme can not only help you to develop friendships with your surrounding neighbours, but it can also reduce your risk of being burgled.

 Becoming an active member of a neighbourhood watch scheme has also been proven to reduce home insurance premiums with some insurers.

 Pop your postcode into OurWatch.org.uk to see if your local community is a neighbourhood watch area.

 5. Keep any valuables locked away

 Any valuables being left behind should be kept well out of sight and, if possible, under lock and key.

-Avoid obvious hiding places (sock drawers, under the mattress etc.) and consider investing in a security safe, like this one on Amazon!
+Avoid obvious hiding places (sock drawers, under the mattress etc.) and consider investing in a security safe.
 This digital safe is sealed with 2 live-door bolts and has a removable inner shelf.
 It can also be bolted to the floor, wall or a shelf for extra security.

 6. Cancel doormat deliveries

 If you have a subscription for bottled milk, a daily newspaper or anything else which is left on your doorstep, make sure you cancel it before going away.